dschuurman/archie-pi/README.md

 frequency channels.* A list of standard two-letter country codes is available [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

-Next, run the setup script specifyig the correct country code.
-The country code for the US is shown below, but it is your responsibility to substitue the correct country code for your region:
+Next, run the setup script specifying the correct country code.
+The country code for the US is shown below, but it is your responsibility to substitute the correct country code for your region:
 ```
 sudo python3 setup.py --country US
 ```